Gweedo789/Getting-and-Cleaning-Data-Project/README.md

 # Getting-and-Cleaning-Data-Project
 Getting and Cleaning Data Project

 This is the project for the Getting and Cleaning Data course.
 The R script, run_analysis.R, does the following:

-Sets working database
+1. Sets working database.

-Loads the activity and feature info
+2. Loads the activity and feature info.

-Loads both the training and test datasets, keeping the columns which reflect a mean or standard deviation
+3. Loads both the training and test datasets, keeping the columns which reflect a mean or standard deviation

 Loads the activity data and subject data for each dataset, and then merges those columns with the dataset